kataras/iris/README.md

 -->

-🎄 As one [Go developer](https://twitter.com/dkuye/status/1532087942696554497) once said, **Iris got you covered all-round and standing strong over the years** - just like a Christmas tree standing tall through the seasons! ⭐
+As one [Go developer](https://twitter.com/dkuye/status/1532087942696554497) once said, **Iris got you covered all-round and standing strong over the years** ⭐

 Some of the features Iris offers: